 You can use the wildcard operator if you’re missing part of the query.

 For example, you can use this operator to find all pages in a specific subfolder of a website.
-If you search site:https://blog.hubspot.com/marketing/* you’ll get pages that are in the Hubspot blog under the marketing topic.
+If you search site:https://blog.hubspot.com/marketing/* with an asterisk in the end you’ll get pages that are in the Hubspot blog under the marketing topic.

 If you use the related: operator, Google will just show you domains that it thinks are related to the one you used in the query.

 For example, if I use related:hubspot.com, Google will render different domains that it thinks are related or similar to Hubspot.